NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Nameless Anonymity.md

 **Prerequisites** Magic Warrior Dedication
 * * *
 Your mask protects you further from divination.
-Once per day, you can cast [[Spells/Veil of Privacy|Veil of Privacy]] on yourself, heightened to the highest rank of spell you can cast; the spell ends immediately if your mask is removed for even a moment.
+Once per day, you can cast [[Veil of Privacy|Veil of Privacy]] on yourself, heightened to the highest rank of spell you can cast; the spell ends immediately if your mask is removed for even a moment.
 The spell is of the same tradition as your focus spells.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*